If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 But it is called PhoneSoap, and among the reasons is that it’s also a universal charging device.
 It has two charging ports, and no matter what kind of phone you have, it can charge while it’s being freed of all of those illness-inducing germs.
 The Phone Soap fits all Apple, Samsung, and Google devices, such as the iPhone 10 XS, Galaxy A9s, and Pixel 3, as well as other large phones.

 Models range from the PhoneSoap 3 ($79.95), which comes in eight colors, to the rechargeable and portable PhoneSoap Go and Qi-enabled PhoneSoap Wireless ($99.95), to the PhoneSoap Pro ($119.95), which cleans your items in half the time and also has a larger sanitizing chamber.
-However, some models are back-ordered until August, although you can pre-order them on the PhoneSoap website.
+All of the company’s products are available on the official PhoneSoap website.

 With the coronavirus in the air, it’s important to stay safe and keep your hands and devices clean.
 With a smartphone, not only are you carrying a whole lab of foul germs in your pocket, you’re also holding it against your face.
 Protect yourself from harmful germs, and be less grossed out by your own phone at the same time.